Björk wool rug collection

 Designed by Lena Bergström

-The Björk collection is based on a weft in wool, combined with details in leather.
+The Björk rug is based on a weft in wool, combined with details in leather.
 The expression in the woven structure is inspired by the black and white trunk of the birch tree (‘Björk’ in Swedish) and the leather represents the inside of the bark.
-The Björk collection consists of rugs in four sizes, ‘homebags’ or storage baskets in three sizes, and stools in two sizes.
+The Björk rug is available in four sizes.

 The marbled effect in the colour of Björk is created through intertwining different coloured wool yarns in the weft.
 Wool is known not only for its softness, but also for its built-in resistance to soiling thanks to its natural oils.
 Björk is woven by hand and as such is a piece of craft and therefore the appearance can differ from product to product.
 The whiteness of the wool yarns can also differ depending on what time of year the sheep are sheared.